Codeinwp/wp-product-review/readme.txt

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 == Changelog ==
+= 3.0.10 - 2017-09-12  =

+* Fix for decimal separator in rich snippet.
+* Improvements for template engine, allowing overwriting in child themes also.
+* Added review content and excerpt proprieties.

 = 3.0.9 - 2017-09-07  =

 * Improved JSON-LD scheme.